Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

-In this section, we examine the CSI distortion under various of channel configurations, and experimentally pinpoint the most probable origin of the distortion.
-Then, we explain what the distortion is and its cause.
-At last, we propose an reliable method to eliminate the distortion.
+In this section, we examine the CSI distortion under various channel configurations and experimentally identify the most likely origin of the distortion.
+Then, we try to explain what this distortion is and where it comes from.
+Finally, we propose a trivial method to eliminate this distortion.